-Heat 1 tablespoon butter in a Dutch oven or deep skillet over medium-high heat.
-Add the shallots, celery, thyme and 1/2 teaspoon salt and cook, stirring occasionally, until starting to brown, 5 minutes.
-Add the vinegar, 1/4 cup water and the sugar and cook until almost evaporated, about 5 minutes.
+Heat 1 tablespoon of the butter in a Dutch oven or large deep skillet over medium-high heat.
+Add the shallots, celery, thyme and 1/2 teaspoon salt and cook, stirring occasionally, until starting to brown, about 5 minutes.
+Add the vinegar, 1/4 cup water and the sugar and cook until the water has almost evaporated.

 Add the tomatoes and increase the heat to high; cook, stirring, 3 minutes.
 Add the lentils and 1 cup water.
-Bring to a simmer, then reduce the heat to medium and cook until the lentils are soft, about 10 minutes.
+Bring to a simmer, then reduce the heat to medium and cook until the lentils are very soft, about 10 minutes.
 Stir in the mustard and cook 5 more minutes.
 Season with salt and pepper; discard the thyme and stir in half of the parsley.
-Cover to keep warm.

-Melt the remaining 2 tablespoons butter in a large nonstick skillet over medium heat.
-One at a time, break each egg into a small bowl, then slide it into the skillet; cook until the whites are set, 3 to 5 minutes.
+Meanwhile, melt the remaining 2 tablespoons butter in a large nonstick skillet over medium heat.
+One at a time, break each egg into a small bowl, then slide it into the skillet; sprinkle with salt and pepper and cook until the whites are set, 3 to 5 minutes.
 Serve the lentils with a fried egg on top; sprinkle with the remaining parsley.
-Serve with pita.
+Serve with pita if using.